orenvadi/chinai-journal/README.md

-# Elif Digital SSO
+# INAI attendance journal

 ## How to run

-To run the project you must have a Postgres database, configs are located in config/config.yaml
+To run the project you must have a [SurrealDB](https://surrealdb.com/docs/surrealdb/installation/) database, configs are located in config/config.yaml

 **Migrate the database**